 InVision taught the world to prototype.
 Figma puts it hand-in-hand with design.
-Designers are consolidating tools so they can design, prototype, collect feedback, and handoff in Figma.
-Start designing on the Web today.
+Designers are consolidating tools so they can design, prototype, collect feedback and handoff in Figma.

 Using InVision means you have to use Sketch, Abstract, or Zeplin too.
 Figma is all-in-one and gets you a lot more for a lot less.

 Exporting between Sketch and InVision to gather feedback is exhausting.
 In Figma, design files, prototypes, and comments are all in one place, making the collaborative design process seamless.

 Design systems should live where you design, not in a separate app.
-With Figma, you can easily share libraries and improve components with built-in analytics.
+With Figma, you can easily share libraries with your design team and improve components with built-in analytics.

 Figma is built for your entire product design workflow.
 Create and collaborate on a design file.
 Prototype interactions.
 Share a link to your file or prototype.
 Gather feedback via comments.
 And grab all the code snippets and specs you need for development.